lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Note that the SCHC acronym is pronounced like "sheek" in English (or "chic" in French).
 Therefore, this document writes "a SCHC Packet" instead of "an SCHC Packet".

-* Abort.
-A SCHC Fragment format to signal the other end-point that the on-going fragment transmission is stopped and finished.

-* All-0.
-The SCHC Fragment format for the last fragment of a window that is not the last one of a SCHC Packet (see window in this glossary).

-* All-1.
-The SCHC Fragment format for the last fragment of the SCHC Packet.

-* All-0 empty.
-An All-0 SCHC Fragment without payload.
-It is used to request the SCHC ACK with the encoded Bitmap when the Retransmission Timer expires, in a window that is not the last one of a packet.

-* All-1 empty.
-An All-1 SCHC Fragment without payload.
-It is used to request the SCHC ACK with the encoded Bitmap when the Retransmission Timer expires in the last window of a packet.

 * App: LPWAN Application.
 An application sending/receiving IPv6 packets to/from the Device.

 * AppIID: Application Interface Identifier.
 The IID that identifies the application server interface.

 * Bi: Bidirectional.
 Characterises a Rule Entry that applies to headers of packets travelling in either direction (Up and Dw, see this glossary).

-* Bitmap: a bit field in the SCHC ACK message that tells the sender which SCHC Fragments in a window of fragments were correctly received.

-* C: Checked bit.
-Used in a SCHC ACK header to determine if the MIC locally computed by the receiver matches the received MIC or not.
-C == 1 signals a match, C == 0 a mismatch.

 * CDA: Compression/Decompression Action.
 Describes the reciprocal pair of actions that are performed at the compressor to compress a header field and at the decompressor to recover the original header field value.